Peter Duesberg

-Peter Heinz Hermann Duesberg (born December 2, 1936) is a German-American molecular biologist and a professor of molecular and cell biology at the University of California, Berkeley.
+Peter Heinz Hermann Duesberg (2 December 1936 – 13 January 2026) was a German-American molecular biologist and a professor of molecular and cell biology at the University of California, Berkeley.
 He is known for his early research into the genetic aspects of cancer.
-He is a proponent of AIDS denialism, the claim that HIV does not cause AIDS.
+He was a proponent of AIDS denialism, the claim that HIV does not cause AIDS.

+Duesberg received acclaim early in his career for research on oncogenes and cancer.
+With Peter K. Vogt, he reported in 1970 that a cancer-causing virus of birds had extra genetic material compared with non-cancer-causing viruses, hypothesizing that this material contributed to cancer.